k2view-academy/K2View-Academy/articles/39_fabric_catalog/plugins/04_source_data_metrics.md

 ## Option Set Analyzer

-The purpose of this plugin is to identify fields with a limited number of distinct values (in data sample) and save those values into a dedicated MTable, so they can be used for synthetic data generation.
+The purpose of this plugin is to identify fields with a limited number of distinct values (in data sample) and save those values into a dedicated MTable, so they can be used for masking and synthetic data generation.

 Separate MTable is generated per each data platform and schema, with the following name format: